Republican losses fan election conspiracies in rural Arizona

 Trump last year backed a slate of candidates for top state election positions in Arizona and elsewhere who parroted his lie about losing the 2020 presidential election due to voter fraud.
 Every one of those candidates lost in the battleground states that typically decide the presidency.
 But the election conspiracy movement maintains a firm hold in beet-red rural spots such as Cochise County, a swath of the Sonoran Desert dotted with ranches, small towns and U.S.-Mexico border communities that encompasses an area larger than Rhode Island and Connecticut combined.

-The county’s respected, nonpartisan elections director, Lisa Marra, who had opposed the board’s voting moves, recently resigned after five years in the job.
+The county’s respected elections director, Lisa Marra, who had opposed the board’s voting moves, recently resigned from the nonpartisan position after five years in the job.
 The two Republicans on the three-member board are seeking to replace her with the elected county recorder, David Stevens, another Republican.

 Stevens is a friend of former GOP state Rep. Mark Finchem, who attended Trump’s rally in Washington on Jan.
 6, 2021, that preceded the Capitol riot and who ran unsuccessfully last year for secretary of state, Arizona’s top election post.
 Finchem had said he would not have certified President Joe Biden’s 2020 win in Arizona.

 Stevens was prepared to oversee Cochise County’s hand count when Marra objected last year, and only stopped once a judge ruled that it violated state law.
-Stevens has appealed that ruling and recently joined a nonprofit founded by Finchem to focus on election “integrity.”
+Stevens and the two Republican board members have appealed that ruling.
+The recorder recently joined a nonprofit founded by Finchem to focus on election “integrity.”

 In Arizona, elected recorders such as Stevens already play a part in elections.
 They register voters, distribute mail ballots and verify signatures on the ones sent back, while the nonpartisan election director handles the counting.
 Stevens said he has always been a fair broker in elections and that in 2020, he spoke more to Democratic groups about voting than Republican ones.